daveyang-code/photo-tools/README.md

 # Photo Tools

-A collection of photography tools built with Python, Flask, and computer vision.
+A collection of computer vision photography tools built with Python and Flask.

 # Tools
 - Bokeh